 Smoothies are great for breakfast, brunch or a healthy snack.
 This Blueberry Smoothie is so delicious and full of nutrition!

-This smoothie is so easy to make and you will only need three ingredients (one being water!).
+This Blueberry Smoothie is so easy to make and you will only need three ingredients (one being water!).
 It is a nice refreshing smoothie packed with nutrition.
 That is why I love making this smoothie.

 I love fresh blueberries in the summer months.
-I usually try to get out blueberry picking with my family so we can bake with them, make jam or just to eat them!
+I usually try to get out blueberry picking with my family each summer so we can bake muffins with them, make smoothies or just to eat them!

-We also love to freeze blueberries.
-Frozen blueberries are great for making smoothies so we try to pick extra just for freezing so we can have them in the middle of the winter when we are dreaming of warm sunny days!
+We also love to freeze blueberries (see below on how to freeze them).
+Frozen blueberries are great for making smoothies so we try to pick extra just for freezing.
+This way we can have them in the middle of the winter when we are dreaming of warm sunny days!

 You need to use frozen blueberries for this smoothie recipe.
 If you use fresh berries, it will be thin and turn out more like juice than a smoothie.
 If you don’t have any frozen berries in your freezer, you can find them in the freezer department at your local grocery store.

 Why this recipe works:

-This smoothie is made of just three ingredients…blueberries, juice of one lemon and water.
+This smoothie is made of just three ingredients…blueberries, one lemon and water.
 Just three simple ingredients in this smoothie.

 Smoothies are great for anytime of the day.
 Some like them for breakfast and some for an afternoon healthy snack.
 My family usually has them in the afternoon for a healthy snack.
 We love to make them with just fruit…nice and light.
 We don’t usually add milk or yogurt to our smoothies.

 Here is how to make this Blueberry Smoothie:

 Pour the water into your blender, like this Ninja Master Prep Blender.
 When using frozen fruit, it is best to add the water first, then the frozen fruit.